FEniCS/web/community/index.md

 - include details of which FEniCS version you are using, and how you installed it (Docker, conda, pip, etc).

-More advice on how to post a good question is here [here](https://fenicsproject.discourse.group/t/read-before-posting-how-do-i-get-my-question-answered/21/4).
+More advice on how to post a good question is [here](https://fenicsproject.discourse.group/t/read-before-posting-how-do-i-get-my-question-answered/21/4).